-The MacEwan University Research Ethics Board (REB) has been established to approve, reject, propose modifications to, or terminate any proposed or ongoing research involving human participants which is conducted within or by members of Grant MacEwan University.
-The REB ensures that all research carried out by investigators meets the highest ethical standards as per the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS 2), December 2010 and MacEwan University Policy C5052: Ethical Review of Research with Human Participants.
+The Research Ethics Board (REB) has been established to approve, reject, propose modifications to, or terminate any proposed or ongoing research involving human participants that is conducted within or by members of Grant MacEwan University.
+REB ensures that all research carried out by investigators meets the highest ethical standards as per the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS-2).

-2.2 The Committee Chair will report annually on the committee’s activities to the AGC and submit recommendations as required for the AGC’s consideration.
+2.2 The Chair will report annually on the REB’s activities to the Provost and Vice-President Academic (Provost) and to Academic Governance Council (AGC).

-2.3 The committee refers to the AVPAR any breaches of compliance with approved protocols and standard operating procedures (SOPs) or other standards of practice that cannot be corrected by the REB.
+2.3 REB refers to the Provost and Vice President Academic any breaches of compliance of REB’s reviewing mandate and with approved protocols and standard operating procedures (SOPs) or other standards of practice that cannot be corrected by REB.

 3.0 Functions and Responsibilities

-3.1 To ensure that all human participant research protocols presented to the REB receive appropriate ethical review.
+3.1 To ensure that all human participant research protocols presented to REB receive appropriate documentation and ethical review.

 3.2 To monitor the ethical conduct of research by requiring researchers to report to the REB in a timely fashion: